forestgrape/coronavirus/spread_analyses.md

 ### Pre-symptomatic Infectors
 [**in work**]
 > Caveat: Most of the investigation were done early in 2020 when only few lines of SARS-CoV-2 may have been able to diminish the immune system enough to cause asymptomatic infections.
+At that time over 80% of the cases developed symptoms.
 * [Adam et al](#summary-adamwu) found only 2.2% (7 in 309) of the infections were caused by pre-symptomatic people.
 Caveat:
 * The two mass infection events observed in airplanes were both caused by symptomatic infectors [Freedman and Wilder-Smith](#freedman).